simdsoft/x-studio/README.md

 # x-studio365 2014 - 2018
-x-studio365 is a powerful,lightweight and fast game develop IDE.
-It support Particle editing, Scene(UI) editing & Screen Adapting preview, Lua Debug & Edit & Syntax Highlighting & Outlining & Auto-completation.
+x-studio365 is a powerful,lightweight and fast develop IDE.
+It support multi-programing languages Source Code Editing & Syntax Highlighting & Outlining & Auto-completation, Great Lua Debugging.
+In the future, it will support other languages debugging, such is PHP.
+It support Cocos2d-x Particle editing, Scene(UI) editing & Screen Adapting preview, CocosStudio .csb recovery.
 Download the latest version: http://en-us.x-studio365.com